Prospective Students

 Please note that TWU does not issue Change of Status I-20s for B-1/B-2 visa holders.
 If you hold a B visa and you wish to attend TWU, you must be accepted to the university and apply for an F-1 visa from your home country.
 For more information on the F-1 visa and its requirements, please refer to Study in the States.

 Not all academic programs at TWU are F-1 eligible under the federal guidelines.
-Below is a list of degrees that are not available for F-1 international student admission.
+Below is a link to degrees that are not available for F-1 international student admission.
 When choosing your academic focus, please select from the TWU degrees not included on this list.

 STEM degrees